joelsonderegger/blockchain-resources/README.md

 What do token buyers actually buy?
 The essence of what they buy is a private key.
 For Bitcoin, this looks something like this:
 5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF

-You can think of a private key as being similar to a password
+You can think of a private key as being similar to a password.
+Just like your private password grants you access to the email stored on a centralized cloud database like Gmail, your private key grants you access to the digital token stored on a decentralized blockchain database like Ethereum or Bitcoin.

 * [Thoughts on Tokens] (https://news.earn.com/thoughts-on-tokens-436109aabcbe)